 Entry and exit

-Australians do not need a visa to enter Morocco for stays of less than three months.
-Additional visa information is available on the
+You won't need a visa if you plan to visit Morocco for less than three months.

 When entering Morocco, make sure your passport is stamped.
 Some tourists have experienced difficulty leaving the country because their passport bears no entry stamp.